adams-Thomas/game-of-life/README.md

 Conways Game of life
 Server - Go
-Client - React with Vite
+Client - NextJS

+This is just a small app to learn conways game of life, get a bit more experience in NextJS and learn websockets and get a better understanding of threads in Go

+This will never be hosted and some of the code is not the best.
+One day I may clean it up.

+To run it yourself clone the code and use `docker-compose up` to run it.

-1. Build the client
+~~1.
+Build the client~~
-2. Throw into Docker for funs
+~~2.
+Throw into Docker for funs~~
-3. Learn the game of life
+~~3.
+Learn the game of life~~
-4. Build the server
+~~4.
+Build the server~~
-5. Communication between client and server with sockets
+~~5.
+Communication between client and server with sockets~~

 <h5>
 Links